maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 9. Unit tests for adative mode score display - and to verify nothing like that appears for other behaviours.
 10. **DONE** Duplicate response detection for PRTs should consider all previous responses.
 11. **DONE** It appears as if the phrase "This submission attracted a penalty of ..." isn't working.
 It looks like this is the *old* penalty, not the *current*.
+12. **DONE** PRT node feedback was briefly not being treated as CAS text.

 ### Optimising Maxima